 Our experienced staff have professional backgrounds in relevant areas and a strong commitment to nurture all our students to realise their potential.

 In addition, all our performance work is directed by visiting practitioners currently working in the industry.
-You have an excellent chance to experience the “real world” and make contacts for future placements and jobs.
-At any one time there are six-eight artists-in-residence, directors, musical directors and choreographers working at the Institute.
+So you have an excellent chance to experience the “real world” and make contacts for future placements and jobs.
+At any one time there are six to eight artists-in-residence, directors, musical directors and choreographers working at our Institute of Arts.